daryllxd/lifelong-learning/startups/reality-check.md

 - Press won't say much
 - Investors will leave you alone

-#### Innovative Products
+#### Innovative Products are...

-- Deep.
-It doesn't run out of features and functionality after a few weeks of use.
+- __Deep.
+It doesn't run out of features and functionality after a few weeks of use.__
 - Intelligent.
 "FUCKING SMART BRAH."
-- Complete.
+- __Complete.
 A great product is more than a physical thing.
 Documentation counts.
 Cx service counts.
-Tech support counts.
+Tech support counts.__
 - Elegant.
 UI/UX that shit.
 - Emotive.
 It compels people to tell others about it.